 - Final Fantasy 6 “True” 100% — Though I’m looking forward to seeing some 100% speedruns by Cordellium, the problem of trying to define a category and getting everyone to agree is a real problem throughout many speedgames.

-All of us at Speedrun News would love to see these put to the test.
+I would love to see these put to the test.
 Do you think you can do the impossible?
-Give it a go and let us know about it!
+Give it a go and let me know about it!

 What speedruns do you know that may be impossible or at least very unlikely?